barak007/mini-extract-issue/README.md

+# The issue

-# Minimal reproduction of an error in `mini-css-extract-plugin`
+This repo has a minimal reproduction of an error in `mini-css-extract-plugin` when trying to use css imports in a css loader implementation.
 ## The story

 I have a css framework that wants to provide css loading